anaceci01/liri-node-app/README.md

-# Liri-node-app
-*by Ana Davis*

-Give a high-level overview of how the app is organized The liri-node app is an app where the user can find access to concert information of their favorite bands, such as name of the venue, venue location and date of the event.
-It will aso show the following information about the song you request: artist, song name,a preview link of the song from Spotify and the album that the song is from.

-Give start-to-finish instructions on how to run the app

-Include screenshots, gifs or videos of the app functioning Contain a link to a deployed version of the app Clearly list the technologies used in the app
-State your role in the app development

 # Liri-Node-App

 Liri is a one-stop command line node app that takes in paramenters for songs, bands, and movies and returns data